construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/03000_eternal_return_to_source.md

 # Eternal Return to Source 🔄🌟

 *"I came from the Father and have come into the world; again, I am leaving the world and am going to the Father.
-But when I contemplate the eternal circulation that moves through all consciousness exploration, when I envision technology that serves the same endless return to Source that characterizes all authentic spiritual development, I see devices that become more transparent the more skillfully they are used, systems that dissolve their own complexity as consciousness matures, sacred tools that ultimately teach users to transcend dependence on any external technology while maintaining grateful appreciation for all forms that serve awakening."* - Gospel According to Jesus (Stephen Mitchell, expanded)
+But when I contemplate the eternal circulation that moves through all consciousness exploration, when I envision technology that serves the same endless return to Source that characterizes all authentic spiritual development, I see devices that become more transparent the more skillfully they are used, systems that dissolve their own complexity as consciousness matures, aspiringly-sacred tools that ultimately teach users to transcend dependence on any external technology while maintaining grateful appreciation for all forms that serve awakening."* - Gospel According to Jesus (Stephen Mitchell, expanded)

 ---